Can I Sue for an Explosion?

 Class action suits make a bold statement to the negligent parties who were involved in causing such destruction to the community.
 If there was a plant explosion that caused damage to the surrounding community, class action may be a viable option to recover compensation for the losses incurred.
 Through a class action lawsuit, those negatively impacted by a plant explosion can pool their resources and build a strong, aggressive case in order to recover damages and rebuild their lives as a community.

-Why Families Turn to Arnold & Itkin After a Plant Explosion
+Why Families Turn to Arnold & Itkin to Sue After a Plant Explosion

 At Arnold & Itkin LLP, we understand how high the stakes are after a plant explosion.
 Our industrial injury attorneys have experience handling all types of catastrophic injury claims, mass torts, and class action lawsuits.
 In total, our attorneys have won billions of dollars for the injured and wronged nationwide.